 Now that we’ve covered off the important stuff there are just a couple of ingredients left

-- Nutella (duh) 😊
+- Nutella (duh) – for gooey nutella-ness

-- A beaten egg (to brush over the top)
+- A beaten egg yolk

-- 150 g 1 cup + 1 tablespoon plain (AP) flour
+- 150 g plain (all purp) flour (1 cup + 1 tablespoon)

-- 2 tablespoons caster / granulated sugar
+- 2 tablespoons white granulated sugar

 - Pinch of salt